- Cautious optimism

 As South African society is deeply stratified, it is hard to describe cultural concepts from a national perspective.
 Instead, values and behaviours of the population differ strongly among the cultural groups to which people belong.
 To understand them, one must first look at these populations individually.*

-It should be noted that some South Africans take offence at referring to people by their race or ethnicity (particularly the term ‘black’) and prefer to label everyone as simply ‘South African’ or by their tribal affiliation.
-This is acknowledged, but for the purpose of this summary, it is necessary to make clear distinctions between races as they represent microcultural groups worth analysing separately.
+* It should be noted that some take offence at referring to people by their or (particularly the term ‘black’) and prefer to label everyone as simply ‘South African’ or by their tribal affiliation.
+This is acknowledged.
+However, the South African census and statistical authority gathers data based on these distinctions to clearly differentiate between microcultural groups.

-The white population of South Africa mainly includes two ethnic groups: the Afrikaners and the English-speakers.
+The white population of South Africa mainly includes two groups: the Afrikaners and the English-speakers.
 The Afrikaners are descendants of Dutch, French and German settlers who speak a Germanic language, Afrikaans.
-Their mannerisms resemble Dutch/German communication styles, which are frank and direct.
-They speak pragmatically and boldly, getting straight to the point without applying much tact to cushion their words.
-To an Australian, this approach can sometimes feel blunt.
+Their mannerisms resemble Dutch/German communication styles, which are quite .
+Communication is functionally-purposed, with people speaking honestly and clearly to arrive straight to the point.

 South African Society